5150brien/retsdk/README.md

 Exception | Meaning
 ------------ | -------------
-retsdk.exceptions.AuthenticationError | Raised when an unsupported authentication type is specified by the auth_type parameter retsdk.exceptions.RequestError | Raised if a RETS transaction request cannot be completed retsdk.excpetions.TransactionError | Raised if the user attempts to perform a transaction that is not supported by the current RETS account.
+retsdk.exceptions.AuthenticationError | Raised when an unsupported authentication type is specified during intialization retsdk.exceptions.RequestError | Raised if a RETS transaction request cannot be completed retsdk.exceptions.TransactionError | Raised if the user attempts to perform a transaction that is not supported by the current RETS account.